 Additionally, WFSCA receives funding for the Workforce and Education Readiness Continuum (WERC), a City- and County-funded program designed to provide short-term job training, job search and employment services.
 These services are similar to WIOA and offered to customers that might not quality for WIOA services or as a supplement to enhance WIOA services.

 Goodwill Industries of Central Texas (Goodwill) is the contractor for our WIOA Youth program.
 The program is offered through a partnership of five community agencies: Goodwill, LifeWorks, American Youth Works, Communities in Schools, and Skillpoint Alliance.
 Although WIOA Youth staff are not co-located in the Career Centers, orientations for the program are held within the Career Center, and the Career Center contractor has an MOU with Goodwill for coordinated services under WIOA.

+As a result of COVID-19, the City of Austin and Travis County received funding under the Stimulus Act of which a portion was contracted to WFSCA to provide rapid training and employment to individuals affected by COVID -19.
+WFSCA implemented the RE:WorkNOW (RWN) program which provided for rapid training, stipends while attending training, support services, and employment assistance to individuals that were laid off or affected by the pandemic.
+To provide expedited training, WFSCA released an RFP for providers to respond and develop short-term, online where possible, training in our target occupations.
+The RFP allowed us to work with new training providers and ultimately, expand the providers on our Eligible Training Provider List.

+In 2022, the City and County received additional funding under the American Rescue Plan Act and WFSCA was able to implement RWN 2.0 with expanded partners and entry points throughout the community.
+WFSCA contracted with Austin Area Urban League, American Youth Works (Opportunity Youth) and The Arc.
+Through our contract with The Arc, we can provide job coaching and support to individuals with disabilities.
+This funding also allowed us to have staff onsite at other locations, such as Austin Community College and Local 286 to provide many opportunities for individuals to participate in training and receive supports to enter employment or upskill to an in-demand occupation.

+The funding also allowed us to build a case management system in which providers can refer job seekers to us electronically so that we can track where job seekers are in the pipeline for enrollment.
+We are also able to accept eligibility documentation online, thereby making the process easier for customers.
+In developing the system, we built in protocols where staff can enter information detailing why a job seeker didn’t complete, whether it be the application, eligibility process or any stage of services.
+This allows us to evaluate where customers “drop off” to help us improve services

 For required programs that are not under the direct oversight of the workforce board, WFSCA has established Memoranda of Understanding (MOUs) with: